Skip to content

 A drawing of a man in motion in multiple stages, jumping over a pool of spilled milk.

 "Jack was determined not to let a little bit of spilled milk ruin his week."
-Charcoal on paper.
-By Loni Stark © 2024
+(2024) Graphite on paper drawing by Loni Stark

 When was the last time you picked up a pencil?
 Not to jot a to-do list or scribble a quick grocery reminder, but to really draw.
 And to let the world slow down for a moment while your hand translates what your eyes and heart are trying to make sense of.